 I chose Amanda White for my hair and make up.
 Amanda created a a natural look for my make-up, and a soft up do for my hair, which remarkably stayed in all day, despite being flipped upside down on the dancefloor numerous times!
 Amanda also did my bridesmaid’s hair.
 It was important for me to find someone who could do both hair and make up, as it involved less admin!

 I wore my stepmother’s diamond and sapphire stud earrings, and a vintage diamond and sapphire bracelet that belonged to Doug’s late-mother.
 It was so important for me to wear something of hers, as I felt she was with us the whole day.
-I also wore her everyday bracelets given to me by Doug, by our friend and incredible jewellery designer Davina Combe.
+I also wore my everyday bracelets given to me by Doug, created by our friend and incredible jewellery designer Davina Combe.

 Doug wore a traditional Morning Suit from Gieves & Hawkes, inherited from his grandfather.
 His waistcoat was a pale blue Harvie & Hudson purchase, and his tie was a dusky blue and pink elephant print from Beaufort & Blake, a Christmas present from me.
 New shoes were from Loake and were a 30th birthday present from my parents.